-Our Language Unit is a happy, vibrant and thriving place for children with Educational Health Care Plans, for whom speech and language is a primary need.
+The Language Unit is a specialist unit for children with Education Health Care Plans, for whom speech, language and communication is the primary need.

 Nursery and Reception - Apple Class